bioinfoDZ/RISC/README.md

 #### RISC v1.6 update
-This version mainly solves the problems that is caused by dependent package updates
+This version mainly solves the problems that are caused by dependent package updates

 #### RISC v1.5 update
 Changes from the last release (v1.0) <br />